 The manuscript is not a good fit

-In my experience, the single most common reason why an editor might desk-reject a manuscript is poor fit with the journal.
+In my experience, the single most common reason why an editor might desk-reject a manuscript is a poor fit with the journal.
 This does not mean that the manuscript is bad!
 It’s just very different from the articles that the journal usually publishes.
 There are three possible types of mismatch between the manuscript and the journal: (a) poor fit of submission type; (b) poor fit of scope; and (c) poor fit of content.

 Poor fit of submission type

 In the most extreme cases, these will be manuscripts that are completely disconnected from the genres and types of papers that the journal readers expect from the journal.
-For instance, on two separate occasions, I had to reject entire MA dissertations found their way in our inbox, because the journal I was editing simply did not publish such manuscripts.
+For instance, on two separate occasions, I had to reject entire MA dissertations that found their way into our inbox, because the journal I was editing simply did not publish such manuscripts.

 Poor fit of scope

 Some less flagrant cases of poor fit concern the scope of the article.
-Journals tend to specialize in particular niches, and they will prioritise articles that are a good match for scope.
+Journals tend to specialize in particular niches, and they will prioritise articles that are a good match for their scope.

 Poor fit of content

 You may have come across some well-meaning advice, that you can demonstrate ‘fit of content’ by citing extensively from the journal.
-Sometimes, this strategy works (not least, because it helps to raise the journal’s citation count).
+Sometimes, this strategy works (not least because it helps to raise the journal’s citation count).
 However, you should be careful with this advice.
 Indiscriminate citation can only weaken your paper and make it more likely to face rejection.

 What you can do to avoid desk rejections